-Airspace modernization results in \in 245 billion of additional GDP by 2035.
-If remaining airport infrastructure capacity constraints are removed as well, the GDP benefit will be maximized to \in 301 billion in 2035.
+Airspace modernization results in \notin 245 billion of additional GDP by 2035.
+If remaining airport infrastructure capacity constraints are removed as well, the GDP benefit will be maximized to \notin 301 billion in 2035.
 Total employment will increase by 0.4 percent in case of airspace modernization and 0.5 percent if any remaining airport capacity constraints are removed.
-In addition, trade, tourism, labour productivity, \mathbb{R} and innovation will be positively affected.
+In addition, trade, tourism, labour productivity, R&D and innovation will be positively affected.